Child Death

 Department for Education Network Rail South Western Railway

-Concerns summary Absence of physical barriers at platform ends, location of emergency phones near tracks, inadequate warning signs about live rail dangers, and lack of related education in the national curriculum create significant railway safety risks.
+Concerns summary (AI summary) Absence of physical barriers at platform ends, location of emergency phones near tracks, inadequate warning signs about live rail dangers, and lack of related education in the national curriculum create significant railway safety risks.

 Sonny Parmar